On non-elliptic symplectic manifolds: -Hodge theory on the universal covering of closed symplectic manifolds

 \bthm where $b_{(2)}^p (\ti M^{2n}) =\dim_\G \mathcal{H}_{(2)}^p (\ti M^{2n}) $. \ethm

 Property (4) above and Theorem \ref{bh} imply that a positive answer to the Chern-Hopf conjecture would follow from a vanishing theorem for $\mathcal{H}_{(2)}^i (\ti M^{2n})$ when $i\not= n$, and a nonvanishing theorem for $\mathcal{H}_{(2)}^n (\ti M^{2n})$.
-The answer is positive for rotationally symmetric metric (cf. Dodziuk \cite{Dod1}) and symmetric spaces (cf. Borel \cite{Bor}).
-0.1cm For non-elliptically K\"ahler manifolds, we have the following theorem due to Cheng, Jost-Zuo, Gromov (\cite{Chg,JZ,Gr2}, K\"ahler hyperbolic case) and Cao-Xavier, Hitchin (\cite{CX,Hit}, K\"ahler parabolic case) .
+The answer is positive for rotationally symmetric metric (cf. J. Dodziuk \cite{Dod1}) and symmetric spaces (cf. A. Borel \cite{Bor}).
+0.1cm For non-elliptic K\"ahler manifolds, we have the following theorem due to X. Cheng, Jost-Zuo, M. Gromov (\cite{Chg,JZ,Gr2}, K\"ahler hyperbolic case) and Cao-Xavier, N. Hitchin (\cite{CX,Hit}, K\"ahler parabolic case):